LB presents the Full Story of a Goal Machine best known by the Nickname; ‘Laca‘.

 Why Arsenal Signed Finally Signed Him:

-They wanted someone who would follow the footsteps of Thierry Henry.
+They wanted someone who would follow in the footsteps of Thierry Henry.
 Several quick and promising young forwards in France have been likened to the French Legend and Lacazette is no different.

 Lyon’s president Jean-Michel Aulas was the one who first made the comparison a couple of years ago claiming, “He’s our version of a young Thierry Henry.”